All Posts

 Ulcerative colitis is an autoimmune disease in which the lining of the large intestine becomes inflamed.

-True, but seriously lacking detail.
+True, but seriously lacking detail, in my opinion.

 WHAT PEOPLE THINK ULCERATIVE COLITIS IS: